 Wear what you have:

 Don’t buy too often.
 Stop buying new ones all the time.
 Only go for the new when it is really necessary.
 I come into this category.
 I used to buy more clothes in my teenage but not now.
 My crush over new clothes just faded away as time goes.
 Now I only buy clothes when they are really necessary.
 I purchase once or twice a year.
 I’ve been using my 2 pairs of jeans for almost 7 years.
-I didn’t gain much weight in all these years which is an added advantage to me to wear all these years.

 Try to mix things up like match or switch the bottoms of 2 different dresses.
 Of course, it should not look funny.
 As always use your creativity and spice things up without looking absurd.